Easy and delicious recipes, inspired by my Ukrainian ancestry!

 HOW TO MAKE CHICKEN KOTLETKI Video Recipe below

 My personal preference is to make smaller Kotleti as you see in the video.
-It makes it easier to shape them, flip them and in my opinion look more elegant served.
+It makes it easier to shape them, flip them, and in my opinion they look more elegant served.
 That’s why I always make Kotletki!